Renovation 101: Giving Property a Fresh New Look

 • Blueprints – An architect or designer will use drawings to illustrate the makeover.
 They will include the dimensions, materials, and types of fasteners.

-• Building Inspector – The inspector checks to ensure the remodel follows the building codes and ordinances.
-They do this by looking at the blueprints and reviewing how the job goes.
+• Building Inspector – The inspector checks to ensure the renovation work follows the building codes and ordinances by looking at the blueprints and reviewing how the job goes.

 • Change the House Footprint – A house’s footprint is the house’s overall size, including the attached garage and porch.
 Changing the footprint means changing the size of the house, which usually happens when you are adding on to the home.